igorantolic/esp32-alexa-wemo-emulator/README.md

 This project is completly based on the [forked repo](https://github.com/witnessmenow/esp8266-alexa-wemo-emulator) Only thing changed is that it works with ESP32.
-I didnt have time to set flag (#define)... (sorry) Below are original instructions:
+I didnt have time to set flag (#define)... (sorry)

+ALL CREDITS ACCTUALLY GO TO ORIGINAL AUTHOR FOR 8266 !
+I hope he is OK with this modification.

+Below are original instructions: